 - Voluntary Closure

-Of all the three ways, the Fast Track Exit Mode is the best suited for startups as it allows companies to expedite shutdown at a lower cost and a shorter time period.
-In order to apply for a fast track exit, a company should (a) not have any assets and liabilities (b) not have had any business operation for the past year.
+Of all the three ways, the Fast Track Exit Mode is the best suited for startup business as it allows companies to expedite shutdown at a lower cost and a shorter time.
+In order to apply for a fast-track exit, a company should (a) not have any assets and liabilities (b) not have had any startup business operation for the past year.
 If these two conditions are met, the company can be struck off the registrar of the Registrar of Companies (RoC).

-If you are looking at winding up your company via the Fast Track Mode, you can get all details and forms here
+If you are looking at winding up your startup business via the Fast Track Mode, you can get all details in Close Company form.

-In addition to the above stated means, The Insolvency and Bankruptcy Bill, 2015 is a new closure tool that entrepreneurs can use.
-Leveraging this bill requires startups to have simple debt structures, where an insolvency professional is hired to liquidate the assets of the company within 90 days, in accordance to the ‘Startup India Action Plan’.
+In addition to the above stated means, The Insolvency and Bankruptcy Bill, 2015 is a new closure tool that entrepreneurs can use for their startup business.
+Leveraging this bill requires startups to have simple debt structures, where an insolvency professional is hired to liquidate the assets of the company within 90 days, in accordance with the ‘Startup India Action Plan’.

-Adhering to legal requirements is very important for any organisation; knowledge and compliance to applicable laws is the first step to ensure smooth business operations.
-Hiring a professional legal counsel to provide advice, oversee and maintain legal records is one of the best ways to ensure that your company is always safe and does not face legal complications and consequences.
+Whether it is a startup company or well-established firm adhering to legal requirements is very important for everyone; knowledge and compliance to applicable laws is the first step to ensure smooth startup business operations.
+Hiring a professional legal counsel to provide advice, oversee and maintain legal records is one of the best ways to ensure that your startup business is always safe and does not face legal complications and consequences.

-Did you find this blog helpful?
+Did you find this blog on startup business nuances that every entrepreneur must know helpful?
 Check out more at Razorpay.